robbyzhaox/myocr/documentation/docs/en/models/add-model.md

     )
     ```

-4.  **Create Predictor (with appropriate Converter):**
+4.  **Create Predictor (with appropriate Processor):**
-    *   You will likely need a `ParamConverter` that matches your custom model's input pre-processing and output post-processing needs.
-You might be able to reuse an existing one (e.g., `TextDetectionParamConverter` if your output is similar) or you may need to create a custom converter class inheriting from `myocr.base.ParamConverter`.
+    *   You will likely need a `CompositeProcessor` that matches your custom model's input pre-processing and output post-processing needs.
+You might be able to reuse an existing one (e.g., `TextDetectionProcessor` if your output is similar) or you may need to create a custom processor class inheriting from `myocr.base.CompositeProcessor`.

     ```python
-    # Option A: Reuse existing converter (if compatible)
+    # Option A: Reuse existing processor (if compatible)
-    from myocr.predictors import TextDetectionParamConverter
+    from myocr.processors import TextDetectionProcessor
-    predictor = custom_model.predictor(TextDetectionParamConverter(custom_model.device))
+    predictor = custom_model.predictor(TextDetectionProcessor(custom_model.device))

-    # Option B: Create and use a custom converter
+    # Option B: Create and use a custom processor
-    # from my_custom_converters import MyCustomParamConverter
+    # from my_custom_processors import MyCustomProcessor
-    # predictor = custom_model.predictor(MyCustomParamConverter(...))
+    # predictor = custom_model.predictor(MyCustomProcessor(...))
     ```

 5.  **Integrate into a Pipeline (Optional):**